InvokIT/js-untar/README.md

 # js-untar
 Library for extracting tar files in the browser.
+Useful when packing all your application images/sound/json/etc. data in a standard .tar file and serving to clients as one gzipped bundle.

 ## Browser feature requirements
 * [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
 * [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 * [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) and the [Blob() constructor](https://developer.mozilla.org/en-US/docs/Web/API/Blob/Blob).

 As of September 2015 this includes Chrome>=20, Firefox>=13, IE>=10, Opera>=12.10 and Safari>=8.
-[Web Worker transfarable objects](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage) are used when available, increasing speed greatly.
+[Web Worker transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage) are used when available, increasing speed greatly.
 This is supported in Chrome>=21, Firefox>=18, Opera>=15 and Safari.

 ## Documentation
 Load the module with RequireJS or similar.
 The module is a function that returns a modified Promise with a progress callback.